Involvement and leadership from community members is critical to developing effective policies and change strategies.

 One of Seattle Foundation’s longest-standing programs, Neighbor to Neighbor (N2N) supports grassroots efforts that increase engagement, power and influence of community members affected by poverty and racial disparities.
 N2N started in 1991 as a grant and technical assistance program and today is a key strategy of Seattle Foundation’s Center for Community Partnerships.
 Serving community-based organizations in South Seattle, White Center and Kent, N2N plays a crucial role in supporting efforts led by grassroots community members in under-served communities.

 The priorities for N2N are efforts that build leadership among community members to organize and lead positive change in their communities, including advocacy trainings, direct organizing, focus groups and other mobilization efforts.
+N2N is guided by a community and funder committee that helps shape the direction of the program based on what we learn from the community.

 Jump to the Neighbor to Neighbor section of our current grant opportunities page for the most up-to-date information on applying.
 The latest Neighbor to Neighbor updates are on our blog, including recent grantees and new rounds of funding announcements.